No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Method

-For \textbf{ZH-CLS}, our dataset covers essential tasks such as sentiment analysis (FinSA), semantic matching (FinSM), news classification (FinNC), negative judgment (FinNJ), answer selection (FinAS) and relationship extraction (FinRE).
+For \textbf{ZH-CLS}, it covers essential tasks like sentiment analysis (FinSA), semantic matching (FinSM), news classification (FinNC), negative judgment (FinNJ), answer selection (FinAS) and relationship extraction (FinRE).
 1) \textbf{\textit{Sentiment Analysis}}.
-It is the process of analyzing and labeling the sentiment expressed in financial texts as "Negative(消极)","Neutral(中性)" and "Negative(消极）"~\citep{sohangir2018big}.
-We used the FE~\citep{lu2023bbt} dataset sourced from Stockbar and Xueqiu websites.
-We also utilized the StockB ~\footnote{\url{https://huggingface.co/datasets/kuroneko5943/stock11}} dataset, which focuses on the finance in among data from ten domains.
+It is the process of analyzing and labeling the sentiment expressed in financial texts as "Negative(消极)","Neutral(中性)" and "Negative(消极)"~\cite{sohangir2018big}.
+This task integrates the FE~\cite{lu2023bbt} dataset from Stockbar and Xueqiu websites, along with the StockB~\cite{kuroneko5943} dataset that covers finance across ten domains.
 2) \textbf{\textit{Semantic Matching}}.
-It determines if financial texts or sentences are semantically similar ("是(YES)" or "否(NO)"), using two datasets: the Bank Question Corpus (BQC) ~\citep{chen2018bq} from Chinese bank customer logs and the Ant Financial Question Matching Corpus (AFQMC) ~\citep{xu2020clue} from the Alipay competition, both utilizing binary classification for match identification.
+It determines whether financial texts or sentences are semantically similar ("是(YES)" or "否(NO)"), using two datasets: the Bank Question Corpus (BQC) ~\cite{chen2018bq} from Chinese bank customer logs and the Ant Financial Question Matching Corpus (AFQMC) ~\cite{xu2020clue} from the Alipay competition.
 3) \textbf{\textit{Negative Judgment}}.
-It focuses on identifying finance and economics-related negativity, distinct from general financial sentiment analysis.
-Leveraging the FinNSP dataset~\citep{lu2023bbt} sourced from social media, it uses "是(YES)" to label data containing negative information and "否(NO)" for those without.
+It focuses on identifying finance and economics-related negativity, as opposed to general financial sentiment analysis.
+Leveraging the FinNSP dataset~\cite{lu2023bbt} sourced from social media, it uses "是(YES)" to label data with negative information and "否(NO)" for those without.
 4) \textbf{\textit{News Classification}}.
-It is to categorize news into 2 or multiple-class label, such as "股票市场(stock market)", “外汇(foreign exchange)", "宏观经济(macroeconomics), and more.
-We use the FinNL ~\citep{lu2023bbt} dataset, sourced from financial news websites like ina Finance, Tencent Finance, Phoenix Finance, 36Kr, and Huxiu.
-It includes binary (NL) and multi-class (NL2) labeled data.
+It involves classifying news into two or more class label, such as "股票市场(stock market)", "外汇(foreign exchange)", "宏观经济(macroeconomics)", and more.
+This task employs the FinNL~\cite{lu2023bbt} dataset, sourced from financial news websites, containing both binary (NL) and multi-class (NL2) labeled data.
 5) \textbf{\textit{Answer Selection}}.
-FinEval ~\citep{zhang2023fineval} and and AntGroup evaluates financial reasoning by selecting the correct option ("A", "B", "C", "D) in a financial context.
-The dataset ~\footnote{\url{https://github.com/alipay/financial_evaluation_dataset}} includes 4,661 questions covering finance, economy, accounting, and certifications.
-We've compiled data for ten key finance subjects as FinEvalF.
-6) \textbf{\textit{Relationship Extraction}.} It aims to provide the types of connections, dependencies, and associations between entities.
-We gathered the FinRE dataset~\citep{lu2023bbt} and named it RE, which includes financial news articles along with head-tail entity pairs, covering 44 relationship categories (e.g., "合作(cooperation)", "持股(shareholding)", etc.), including the "未知(unknown)" relation.
+It entails selecting the correct option ("A", "B", "C", "D") within the financial context to evaluate financial reasoning and decision-making skills.
+AntGroup's FinEval ~\cite{zhang2023fineval,fineva2023} includes 4,661 questions covering finance, economy, accounting, and certification.
+We compile the available financial subject data into FinEvalF.
+6) \textbf{\textit{Relationship Extraction}}.
+It aims to provide the types of connections, dependencies, and associations between entities.
+We process the FinRE dataset~\cite{lu2023bbt} into RE, comprising financial news articles with head-tail entity pairs, spanning 44 relationship categories (e.g., "合作(cooperation)", "持股(shareholding)", etc.).